nesdolya/WAVE_public/README.md

 Publications to come.
 For detailed information on the data preparation, methods development, parameterization, and results of this study visit: Nesdoly, A. (2021).
 Modelling marine vessels engaged in wildlife-viewing behaviour using Automatic Identification Systems (AIS).
 [Master Thesis, University of Victoria].
 UVicSpace. http://hdl.handle.net/1828/13300

-### Scripts
-The scripts used in this research were developed using Anaconda and Python 3.8 and 3.9.
+The scripts developed specifically for this research were developed using Anaconda and Python 3.8 and 3.9.
 Established Python libraries that were used for statistical analysis and model development include:
 - [scikit-learn](https://scikit-learn.org/stable/)
 - [scipy](https://scipy.org/)
 - [hmmlearn](https://hmmlearn.readthedocs.io/en/latest/)